 No. Question ıs Yes/N lo Completed 1 Has a risk assessment been conducted?
-No 2 Have an error list and a validation plan been drawn up?
-No 3 test/inspe report bee The valida alidation plan, including an analysis and ection, been executed and has a validation en compiled? ation procedure must include the following ections as a minimum: Yes No a.
+Yes No 2 Have an error list and a validation plan been drawn up?
+Yes No 3 Has the validation plan, including an analysis and test/inspection, been executed and has a validation report been compiled?
+The validation procedure must include the following tests/inspections as a minimum: Yes No а.
 Inspection of components: Is the servo drive a BL 4000-C servo drive (check against the type plates)?
 Yes No b.
 Is the wiring correct (check against the wiring diagram)?
 Yes No Have any jumpers been removed?
 Yes No Has a safety relay been connected to X3?
 Yes No Has the safety relay been certified and wired in accordance with the requirements of the application?
 Yes No C. Functional tests: Actuation of the emergency cut-out switch of the system.
 Does the drive stop?
 Yes No If only STOA is activated, does the drive stop immediately and is the error "Discrepancy time" (52-1) signalled after the discrepancy time has elapsed?
 Yes No If only STOB is activated, does the drive stop immediately and is the error "Discrepancy time" (52-1) signalled after the discrepancy time has elapsed?
 Yes No Does the system detect a short circuit between STOA and STOB or has a suitable fault exclusion been defined?
 Yes No Is a restart effectively prevented?
 This means that if the emergency cut-out switch has been actuated and if the enable signals are active, there will be no movement following a start command unless an acknowledgement has been given.
 Yes No